Monitor Azure SignalR Service

 For collect all collecting behavior:

-SignalR service only trace messages in direction from server to client via SignalR service.
-The tracing ID will be generated in server, the message will carry the tracing ID to SignalR service.
+Azure SignalR Service only traces messages in the direction from server to client via SignalR service.
+The tracing ID is generated in server.
+The message carries the tracing ID to the SignalR service.

 Note

 If you want to trace message and send messages from outside a hub in your app server, you need to enable collect all collecting behavior to collect message logs for the messages which are not originated from diagnostic clients.
-Diagnostic clients works for both collect all and collect partially collecting behaviors.
-It has higher priority to collect logs.
+Diagnostic clients work for both collect all and collect partially collecting behaviors, but has higher priority to collect logs.
 For more information, see diagnostic client section.

 By checking the sign-in server and service side, you can easily find out whether the message is sent from server, arrives at SignalR service, and leaves from SignalR service.
 Basically, by checking if the received and sent message are matched or not based on message tracing ID, you can tell whether the message loss issue is in server or SignalR service in this direction.
 For more information, see the details below.